AtengChen/PyAstral/README.md

 ### Known Limitations:
  - Only supports "for", "def", "assign", "if-elif-else" statements
  - Assignment only supports normal assign (like `a = 1`), attribute assign (like `a.b = 1`) and single slice assign (like `a[b] = 2`, but not `a[b][c] = 3`).
- - "return" can be only used in function level, for example, the following can be packed:
+ - "return" can be only used in function level, for example, the following can be encrypted:

    ```
    def a():